sevsorita/single_cell/progress_report.md

 <img src="plots/train_prog_pn53.png" alt="drawing" width="500"/>

 With these results we can conclude that we can not generalize beyond the patients in the training set.

+This suggests that there is more variance between patients than within patients.
+For the NeoLetExe dataset I am not able to distinguish between the patients in the UMAP clustering, which could indicate that the cells are more similar across patients than within patiens, but these results suggest otherwise.
+It might also be due to the fact that the UMAP is clustered to distinguish between cell types and not patients.

+With the model used here it is in some way analogous to having 13 data points and predicting on a 14th, and it is unreasonable that 13 datapoints will represent an entire population.
+Especially when the actual data used is so unbalanced between the 13 datapoints.
+The model is in some sense extrapolating from a small handful of patients to a new one, which is probably a bad idea.